mark-blacket/digenerator-fws/README.md

 ## Repeater

-VCO-clocked digital delay and glitch/stutter machine

-Disclaimer: set the character knob exactly to 12 o'clock to tame the clock noise (or don't)
+VCO-clocked dirty digital delay and glitch/stutter machine Internal feedback is a bit buggy and sometimes doesn't fade to complete silence, can be temporarily fixed by fiddling with the character knob (which should be set somewhere around 12:00)

  - character - input
  - opt a - 8bit / 4bit samples
- - opt b - shorter / longer feedback
+ - opt b - internal feedback on/off
  - gate 1 - stop
  - gate 2 - freeze
  - gate 3 - restart